 6.27.1 Applicability to language

-Fortran has a select case construct, but control never flows from one alternative to another.
+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.27 applies to Fortran.
+Fortran has a select case construct, and control never flows from one alternative to another.

 Fortran has a computed go to statement that allows control to flow from one alternative to another, and allows other unexpected flow of control.